-An accessory dwelling unit (ADU) is an independent, residential living area that is on the same property as a larger, primary dwelling unit.
+An accessory apartment, also known as an accessory dwelling unit (ADU), is an independent, residential living area that is on the same property as a larger, primary dwelling unit.

 The term accessory describes the unit as secondary to the primary unit, in the same way a garage is of secondary importance to a home.
 These units are typically limited in size to help reduce impacts on neighbors and blend in with the surrounding homes.